test-fullautomation/robotframework/doc/userguide/src/Appendices/CommandLineOptions.rst

   -i, --include <tag>     `Selects the test cases`_ by tag.
   -e, --exclude <tag>     `Selects the test cases`_ by tag.
   --skip <tag>            Tests having given tag will be `skipped`_.
 Tag can be a pattern.
-                          New in RF 4.0.
   --skiponfailure <tag>   Tests having given tag will be `skipped`_ if they fail.
-                          New in RF 4.0.
-  -c, --critical <tag>    Opposite of --noncritical.
-Deprecated since RF 4.0.
-  -n, --noncritical <tag>  Alias for --skiponfailure.
-Deprecated since RF 4.0.
   -v, --variable <name:value>   Sets `individual variables`_.
   -V, --variablefile <path:args>  Sets variables using `variable files`_.
   -d, --outputdir <dir>   Defines where to `create output files`_.